 Additionally, customer value is going to vary depending on the segment of customers you're analyzing.
 Since each person is different and has specific needs, goals, and expectations, you might find the definition of "good value" is inconsistent.
 If you do, try segmenting your customer base into different buyer personas, then calculate customer value for each group.

-Now that we're familiar with customer value and how to calculate, let's look at some ways you can generate it through customer service.
+Now that we're familiar with customer value and how to calculate it, let's look at some ways you can generate it through customer service.

 Tips for Increasing Customer Value